• Skip to primary navigation

 2. Lightly scramble

 3. Pour into ice cube trays.
-I'm loving these silicone ice cube trays I recently purchased from Amazon.
+I love these silicone ice cube trays I recently purchased from Amazon.
+But I will warn you, the tops don’t ‘snap’ on, so don’t tip them too much!

-You will want to test out your particular ice cube trays to make sure that your conversion is correct.
-In a standard tray, 1 "cube" equals ¼ cup of scramble equals 1 egg.
-However, ice cube trays are coming in all sorts of sizes and shapes these days, so test yours first to make sure it will fit.
-The silicone trays that I listed above only hold about ½ an egg per square - but I'm good with that* - I just make sure to label my zip-top bag with the equivalent measurement in the bag.
+You will want to test your particular ice cube trays to ensure that your conversion is correct.
+In a standard tray, 1 “cube” equals 1/4 cup of scramble equals one egg.
+However, ice cube trays come in all sizes and shapes, so test yours first to ensure they fit.
+The silicone trays that I listed above only hold about 1/2 an egg per square – but I’m good with that* – I make sure to label my zip-top bag with the equivalent measurement in the bag.

 Eggs being poured into muffin tins to freeze for preserving